 This won’t happen – they are parallel paradigms that will not, at some point, meet.
 If they are to meet, then they should be looking at accounting for the micro-scale – this would be an alternative way of managing the Mekong.

 Another possibility is to incorporate social responsibility in the private sector.
 A third is a focus on what Prof. Kanokwan calls the ‘informal economic sector’ which references peoples’ natural resources collection (subsistence production).
 It is with this economy that those who depend on the Mekong engage.
-We need to bring this onto the table, so that they can continue to reply on the Mekong.
+We need to bring this onto the table, so that they can continue to rely on the Mekong.
 This needs to be discussed in a very serious way.

 John Ward (Mekong Futures) poses a question about gender, and that Prof. Kanokwan is the first interviewee to have raised this.
 Women have very limited opportunities to participate in Mekong decision making, she says.